trofimovamw/2025-SC2-Data-Science/day-sc2-incidence/hands-on_1_setup.md

 conda activate GInPipe3
 ```
+Note: remove package versions from the environment file if conda/mamba is notsolving the environment.

 #### 3.2.
 If an error occurs, try to install packages via mamba
 Follow the instructions to install Mamba: https://mamba.readthedocs.io/en/latest/mamba-installation.html